ismailp145/StudyPodDeploy/README.md

 ### User Features

 1. Users should be able to sign up, log in/out, and reset their password, with optional social login.

-2. Users should be able to upload or import text content (articles, notes).
-It will convert any text content into audio podcast format alongside a summary.
+2. Users should be able to receive a podcast on any topic submitted.

-3. Users should be able to personalize audio settings (voice style, reading speed, etc.)
+3. Users should have access to recommended or trending content via a personalized discovery feed.

-4. Users can manage a custom playlist of generated podcasts that they have saved.
+4. Users can listen to and view previously created podcasts.

-5. Users should have access to recommended or trending content via a personalized discovery feed.
+5. Users should have a functional UI that includes media controls and allows for the podcast to be sped up, played in a different voice and vary in length.

 ### Non Functional Requirements